giltho/for-fix-sake/README.md

    - Configure cache directory for downloaded repositories
    - Clear repository cache when needed

-### Local Search vs. API Search
+### Local Search with API Fallback

-The plugin offers two search methods:
+The plugin uses a smart search approach:
 - **Local Search** (default): Downloads repositories as ZIP files and searches locally
   - Advantages: Faster, no API rate limits, better results, searches all text files
   - Disadvantages: Requires disk space, larger repositories take longer to download
+- **API Search** (fallback): Used only if local search fails
-- **API Search**: Uses GitHub's Search API
+  - Automatically falls back to GitHub's Search API if there are issues with the local search
-  - Advantages: No downloads required, works for very large repositories
-  - Disadvantages: Subject to GitHub API rate limits, slower for multiple keywords

 ## Smart Repository Management